 Well, perhaps, the date aperture at 6 hours is a little too narrow, but I can live with this.

 The watch is powered by a not particularly wide-spread Sellita SW 260-1 automatic ebauche: basically the same well-known Sellita SW200-1 that has its central seconds hand replaced with a small seconds indicator, which is in this particular case placed not at 6 hours, but at 9 o’clock (as you can tell by the position of the setting crown, the movement is rotated clockwise against the usual position) and is counterbalanced by “Militare Vintage” inscription at 3 hours.
 I can’t say that I am too fond of the way the inscription looks with its bold frame, but, well, I have seen worse.

-Built on 31 jewels (I am not sure how many of those rubies are really functional and how many are there just to increase the jewel count of the movement,) the mechanism works at a standard frequency of 28,800 vph (4 Hz) and offers an acceptable power reserve of minimum 38 hours.
+Built on 31 jewels (I am not sure how many of those rubies are actually functional and how many are there just to increase the jewel count of the movement,) the mechanism works at a standard frequency of 28,800 vph (4 Hz) and offers an acceptable power reserve of minimum 38 hours.

-Anonimo Militare Vintage automatic watch specification
+Anonimo Militare Vintage specification